Nine-dart finish: Women's nine-darters

 Mandy Solomons was the first woman to ever record a nine-dart finish in competition.
 It came in a match against Robert Hughes during the qualifying rounds for the 1996 BDO World Championship on 30 November 1995 at Earls Court, London.
 It was the first time female players were allowed to enter the qualifying rounds for the BDO World Championship.
 Hughes did end up winning the match 2–0, however.
 Solomons was also one of the first women to record a nine-dart finish in a regional Super League match.

 Claire Stainsby and Glen Durrant made history when they recorded the first ever nine-dart finish in mixed pairs competition at the 2013 BDO International Open in Brean, Somerset.
 Durrant opened up with a 177, and then Stainsby followed that up with a 180 to leave Durrant on 144, which he ended up taking out for the first nine-dart finish in mixed pairs competition.
-As a result, Claire Stainsby was inducted into the BDO 9 Dart Club, thus becoming the first and so far only female to be inducted.
+As a result, Claire Stainsby was inducted into the BDO 9-Dart Club, thus becoming the first and so far only female to be inducted.

+15-year-old Beau Greaves hit a nine-darter in a competition at Balby Bridge on 17 April 2019.
+Later, in 2026, at Players Championship 6, Greaves became the first woman to hit a nine-dart finish on the PDC Pro Tour, doing so in her second-round match against Mensur Suljović.

+In 2023, during her 5–3 victory over Marco Verhofstad, Fallon Sherrock became the first woman to hit a nine-darter at a PDC event.
+Later, on 25 August 2023, Sherrock became the first woman to hit a televised 9 darter, during the Modus Super Series: Online Darts Live League.

 Ten-time World Champion Trina Gulliver revealed she has twice missed her last dart to record a nine-dart finish.
 One was a double 18 for $100,000 at an event in Canada and another missed double was for a car at an event in Ireland.

-15-year-old Beau Greaves hit a nine-darter in a competition at Balby Bridge on 17 April 2019.

-In 2023, during her 5–3 victory over Marco Verhofstad, Fallon Sherrock became the first woman to hit a nine-darter at a PDC event.

-On 25 August 2023, Sherrock made history once again, as she became the first woman ever, to hit a televised 9 darter, during the Modus Super Series: Online Darts Live League.